sunny/actor/README.md

 end
 ```

+> [!TIP]
-Rollback is only called on the _previous_ actors in `play` and is not called on
+> Rollback is only called on the _previous_ actors in `play` and is not called on
-the failing actor itself.
+> the failing actor itself.
 Actors should be kept to a single purpose and not have
-anything to clean up if they call `fail!`.
+> anything to clean up if they call `fail!`.

 ### Inline actors